brilliantlabsAR/noa-for-ios/README.md

 ## For Developers

-We encourage developers to extent *arGPT for iOS* or to use it as a template project for their own Monocle apps.
+We encourage developers to extend *arGPT for iOS* or to use it as a template project for their own Monocle apps.
 This section provides a brief overview of the program structure.

 ### Key iOS App Source Files